-The Public Trustee Investment Board monitors investment outcomes and met on four occasions during the year.
-In these meetings, the Board noted that a longer term view to overall investment outcomes was required and that only modest changes were required to be implemented in relation to the movement of funds between common funds to minimise potential capital losses.
+The Public Trustee Investment Board monitors investment outcomes.
+The Board met on four occasions during the year noting that a longer term view to overall investment outcomes was required and that only modest changes were necessary in relation to the movement of funds between common funds.